Chocobubba/FunKeyCIAWrapper/README.md

 If you can run `python FunKeyCIA.py -title <titleID here> -key <titleKey here>` then you're ready to go.

 ### The Files
-This project consists of two files: InputChecker.ps1 and FunKeyTicketWrapper.psi Both files require a .csv file named 'input.csv' to be present in the same directory in which they are run.
+This project consists of two files: InputChecker.ps1 and FunKeyTicketWrapper.ps1 Both files require a .csv file named 'input.csv' to be present in the same directory in which they are run.

 **InputChecker.ps1**